oracleif/laftrifles/README.md

 wordler         guess a five-letter word in 6 tries
 ```

-**lboxworks** bears some additional explaining.
-It's not a game in itself, but
+**lboxworks** and **box10k** bear some additional explaining, as they're not
-provides a handy workspace for solving letterboxed puzzles, i.e., a puzzle
+games in themselves.  *lboxworks* provides a handy workspace for solving
-with 3 letters on each side of a square where you must build a chain of words
+letterboxed puzzles, i.e., a puzzle with 3 letters on each side of a square
-using only those letters, each beginning with the last letter of the word
+where you must build a chain of words using only those letters, each beginning
-before, until all the letters around the square have been used.
-An extra
+with the last letter of the word before, until all the letters around the
-complication is that no word can contain two consecutive letters from the same
+square have been used.
+An extra complication is that no word can contain two
-side of the box (aha!).  **lboxworks** accepts the four (one for each side of
+consecutive letters from the same side of the box (aha!).  **lboxworks**
-the square) 3-letter lists to start with, then keeps track of the words you
+accepts the four (one for each side of the square) 3-letter lists to start
-create while attempting to build your word chains.
+with, then keeps track of the words you create while attempting to build your
+word chains.  **box10k** takes more of a shotgun approach that really cheats
+the game - it just searches a large dictionary for any words that would fit in
+the puzzle and spits them out (you still need to pick and order them).

 ## Rock Paper Scissors (RPS) engines/tools